tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `allowAutoDownload`: If selected, the JFileChooser dialog's save mode will trigger file download as soon as the selected file is available on filesystem.

 `allowUpload`: This options activates the 'Upload' button and drop area on the JFileChooser integration panel.
 If this is true, user will be allowed to upload files to folder displayed in JFileChooser dialog.

+`uploadMaxSize`: Maximum size of upload for single file (in MB).
+Set 0 for unlimited size.

 `allowJsLink`: If selected, the JSLink feature will be enabled, allowing swing application to invoke javascript and vice versa.
 (See `netscape.javascript.JSObject`)